sachinm001/Azure-Networking-Solution-101-201/Labfiles-101-v2/Getting-started-V2.md

 ## Architechture

-In a scalable cloud networking architecture with Azure Virtual WAN, a **Virtual Network** hosts **Virtual Machines** for application deployment, while a **Virtual Network Gateway** ensures secure connections between on-premises and Azure.
-A **DNS Private Resolver** and **Private DNS Zone** facilitate secure and efficient DNS resolution within the network, and **DNS Forwarding Rulesets** direct queries appropriately.
-This setup enhances connectivity, security, and scalability for cloud applications.
+In a scalable cloud networking architecture utilizing Azure Virtual WAN, a **Virtual Network** serves as the foundational layer, providing an isolated environment for resources.
+Within this network, **Virtual Machines** can be deployed to run applications and services, enabling dynamic scaling based on demand.
+A **Virtual Network Gateway** facilitates secure communication between on-premises networks and Azure, supporting both site-to-site VPN and ExpressRoute connections.
+To optimize DNS resolution within the Azure environment, a **DNS Private Resolver** is implemented, ensuring that domain name queries are handled securely and efficiently.
+Coupled with a **Private DNS Zone**, it enables resource names to be resolved without exposing them to the public internet.
+Finally, **DNS Forwarding Rulesets** are configured to direct DNS queries to the appropriate resolvers, allowing seamless access to resources across the network while maintaining privacy and security.
+This architecture not only enhances connectivity and security but also supports the scalability required for modern cloud applications.

 ## Architechture Diagram